-- This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004 and related guidance.
 This includes:

-- o DfE guidance Keeping Children Safe in Education 2018 (KCSIE)

-- Working Together to Safeguard Children 2018 (WTSC)

-- Ofsted guidance 'Inspecting safeguarding in early years, education and skills settings' (2018)

-- o Framework for the Assessment of Children in Need and their Families (2000)

-- o Kent and Medway Safeguarding Children Procedures (Online)

-- o Early Years and Foundation Stage Framework 2017 (EYFS)
+- DfE guidance Keeping Children Safe in Education 2018 (KCSIE) - Working Together to Safeguard Children 2018 (WTSC) - Ofsted guidance 'Inspecting safeguarding in early years, education and skills settings' (2018) - Framework for the Assessment of Children in Need and their Families (2000) - Kent and Medway Safeguarding Children Procedures (Online) - Early Years and Foundation Stage Framework 2017 (EYFS)

-- Section 175 of the Education Act 2002 requires school governing bodies, local education

-authorities and further education institutions to make arrangements to safeguard and promote

-the welfare of all children who are students at a school, or who are students under 18 years of

-age.
-Such arrangements will have to have regard to any guidance issued by the Secretary of
+Section 175 of the Education Act 2002 requires school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of all children who are students at a school, or who are students under 18 years of age.
+Such arrangements will have to have regard to any guidance issued by the Secretary of State.

-State.

-- The school acknowledges that this policy recognises a range of specific safeguarding issues including (but not limited to):
+The school acknowledges that this policy recognises a range of specific safeguarding issues including (but not limited to):

 - Bullying (including cyberbullying)

 - Children and the court system

 - Children Missing Education (CME)

-- o Children with family members in prison
+- Children with family members in prison

-- o Child missing from home or care
+- Child missing from home or care

 - Child Sexual Exploitation (CSE)

 - Child criminal exploitation (County Lines)

 - Domestic Abuse

 - Homelessness

 - Drugs and alcohol misuse

 - Fabricated or induced illness

-- o Faith abuse
+- Faith abuse

-- o Female Genital Mutilation (FGM)
+- Female Genital Mutilation (FGM)

 - Forced marriage

-- o Gangs and youth violence
+- Gangs and youth violence

 - Gender based abuse and violence against women and girls

-- o Hate
+- Hate

-- o Honour based abuse
+- Honour based abuse

 - Mental health

 - Missing children and adults

 - Online safety

-- o Peer on Peer Abuse
+- Peer on Peer Abuse

 - Prevent duty (radicalisation and extremism)

 - Private fostering

 - Relationship abuse

-- o Sexual violence and sexual harassment between children
+- Sexual violence and sexual harassment between children

 - Human trafficking and modern slavery

 - Youth produced sexual imagery or "Sexting"